voideditor/void/README.md

 Void is deprecated and no longer accepting contributions.
 Thank you to everyone who contributed, both with lines of code and support from the community.

 Void remains open source and is still one of the best references to use when forking VS Code.

 ## Download

-To view a list of newer Void forks, see the [Void Forks](http://github.com/voideditor/void-forks/) list.
+To view a list of newer Void forks, see [Void Forks](http://github.com/voideditor/void-forks/).

-To download an old version of Void, see our [Releases](https://github.com/voideditor/void/releases) page.
+To download an old version of Void, see [Releases](https://github.com/voideditor/void/releases).

 ## Forking VS Code

-If you're forking VS Code, you might still want to reference Void's logic and see our docs [here](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md) and [here](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).
+If you're forking VS Code, you might still want to reference Void's logic, and see our [Codebase Guide](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md) and [How to Contribute](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).

 - We mount React + Tailwind.
-This is typically not possible in VS Code, and it required extending the build pipeline to compile React and [scope](https://github.com/andrewpareles/scope-tailwind) tailwind ourselves.
+This is typically not possible in VS Code, and it required extending the build pipeline to compile React and [scope](https://github.com/andrewpareles/scope-tailwind) Tailwind ourselves.

-- You can copy our GitHub actions to package, sign, and auto-update Void.
+- You can copy our GitHub Actions to package, sign, and auto-update Void.
 VS Code's build pipeline is private, so this is typically tribal knowledge.

-- Our AI provider pipeline is built from scratch, so you can support custom functionality including autocomplete/FIM.
-We also expose grammars for common open source `<thinking>` tags, tool tags, etc.
+- Our AI completions pipeline is built from scratch, allowing us to support autocomplete (FIM) and other custom responses.
+We also expose grammars for common `<thinking>` tags, tool tags, etc.

-- VoidModelService lets you edit files in the background, without worrying about differences between the raw file and in-memory buffer, or having failed writes and reads if the ITextModel was not mounted.
+- Use VoidModelService to edit files in the background, without having subtle `ITextModel` write errors.
+It syncs OS-level files with your text buffers.

-- Feel free to reference our architecture for using IPC, satisfying CSP, and setting up custom Services.
+- Feel free to reference our architecture for using IPC and satisfying CSP.

 - Everything we've done is 100% open source.
 See our [repo list](https://github.com/orgs/voideditor/repositories) for a complete picture of all the repos that make up Void.